 The more specific, the better.

-So, now you have your Wish List, you need to make sure that you spread the word using newsletters, your website, social media and flyers.
+So, now you have your Wish List, you need to make sure that you spread the word using newsletters, your website, social media, and flyers.
 As well as this cracker of an idea:

 The ‘Wish List Poster’ idea

-Cammeraygal school prints up their list on posters and makes sure it is prominently displayed at social and fundraising events.
+Cammeraygal school prints up its list on posters and makes sure it is prominently displayed at social and fundraising events.
 Sticky dots are provided for anyone to ‘claim’ the item that they would like to sponsor, with forms for them to complete their details.
 Higher cost items are often broken down into ‘lots’ (eg $50 chunks) however one person can sponsor more than one lot.
 There is never any pressure to donate but they receive a great response.
 Most items on their list have already been sponsored.

 They also have a slide show playing in the background at their events that cycles through pictures of the items that they are wanting to purchase.
 They were kind enough to share their slideshow with us, and you can download a copy below.

 Families will be passionate about things that their children are involved in and you might find that someone will sponsor the cost of a music stand because their child/grandchild/niece or nephew is in the instrumental program and they know their contribution will have a direct impact on their child.
-At this school, for example, a house banner was sponsored by a family whose child was elected house captain, the compost bin was donated by someone who runs a landscape business and chess sets donated by chess team members.
+At this school, for example, a house banner was sponsored by a family whose child was elected house captain, the compost bin was donated by someone who runs a landscape business, and chess sets were donated by chess team members.

-Parents, guardians and carers can’t always give their time to volunteer at fundraising events, but most will want to make a contribution of some sort to their child’s education.
+Parents, guardians, and carers can’t always give their time to volunteer at fundraising events, but most will want to make a contribution of some sort to their child’s education.
 Making your Wish List public property encourages community engagement and this is an excellent way of giving everybody in your community and beyond the chance to make a difference.